anduscheung/datalouder_live_code_test/index.md

 ### Key requirements (UI: 50%, Search: 50%)

-1. Fetch data from the required url (do not use local data, if you do, you fail the test immediately)
+1. Fetch data from the required url (DO NOT use local data, if you do, you FAIL IMMEDIATELY)

 2. Show only the latest message of each sender and sort the chats by dates in descending order.
 The data source has more than you need, get the right part of the data and show them with a correct UI.